-Rwanda genocide blogger goes on trial
+Rwanda Genocide Blogger Goes On Trial

-KIGALI, (CAJ News) – ONE of the most controversial figures in the Rwandan genocide of 1994 is slated to go on trial Monday in the wake of fears of an …
+Kigali — One of the most controversial figures in the Rwandan genocide of 1994 is slated to go on trial Monday in the wake of fears of an unfair …

 Rwanda's Inflation Rises to 8.1%